Martha Gulati, MD, MS, FACC, FAHA, FASPC

 Peter P. Toth, MD, PhD, FASPC

 Dr. Toth received his B.A. in Biochemistry from Princeton University and a Ph.D. in Biochemistry from Michigan State University.
-He graduated from Wayne State University School of Medicine and completed residency training in Family Medicine at the University of Iowa Hospitals and Clinics.
-He is a member of Alpha Omega Alpha and Sigma Xi, and is a past President of the National Lipid Association.
-Dr. Toth is President of the American Board of Clinical Lipidology.
+He graduated from Wayne State University School of Medicine and completed residency training at the University of Iowa Hospitals and Clinics.
+He is a member of Alpha Omega Alpha and Sigma Xi.
+He is a past president of the National Lipid Association and the American Board of Clinical Lipidology.
 He is the President of the American Society for Preventive Cardiology.
 He is a fellow of the American College of Cardiology, European Society of Cardiology, American Society of Preventive Cardiology, and the American Heart Association.
 Dr. Toth has authored and coauthored over 400 publications in medical and scientific journals and textbooks.
 He is Series Editor of Springer’s textbook collection in Contemporary Cardiology.
 He has edited and written 19 textbooks on various aspects of cardiovascular medicine.
 He has lectured on many topics in cardiovascular medicine throughout the world.